Admission and Progression Requirements

 *call 785-628-4256 if you have questions about part II.

 Refer to the Information for International Students: MSN Program sheet for details about the admission process.
 If you need a copy of the information sheet please call the Graduate Nursing Program office (785-628-4327) to request one.

 The University has a policy on advance standing credit (see University Catalog) and transfer of graduate credit (University Catalog).
 Graduate students may transfer graduate credit from other universities on an individual basis, in compliance with policies in the University Catalog.
 Course description and syllabi are reviewed and approved for transfer by the Graduate Nursing Committee, with input from the faculty member responsible for the corresponding course on the FHSU campus.

 Graduate students may apply to transfer up to six graduate credits from other universities.
 Course description and syllabi are reviewed and approved for transfer by the Graduate Nursing Committee.
 Any course being requested for transfer credit must be submitted to the advisor within six weeks of the admission date.
 Courses not submitted within the six week timeframe will not be accepted.
-Courses in Advanced Pathophysiology, Advanced Pharmacology, and Advanced Physical Assessment must be taken at FHSU.
-Courses from the FNP consortium may transfer as determined on an individual basis.

 Prior to enrollment and throughout clinical courses, the student must provide evidence (copies) of the following items: